The 5 Best Back Roller Wheels for Back Pain & Posture (2026)

 The basic and best way (pose) to use a yoga roller wheel for back and shoulder pain relief is by doing a deep backbend.

-Position the yoga wheel in the center of your back, between your shoulders, and lay over it.
-Bring your arms out to the side (or up over your head) and then let your head hang back.
+Position the yoga wheel in the center of your back, between your shoulders, and lie over it.
+Bring your arms out to the side (or up over your head) and let your head hang back.

-Here’s a short video demonstrating how to prepare for the backend:
+Here’s a short video demonstrating how to prepare for the back bend:

 Another highly effective stretch is the child’s pose: